xiaofanggit/scrabble-word-solve/api/README.md

 ## ▶️ Run Only Backend using Python venv (No Docker)

-If you prefer not to use Docker, you can run the FastAPI backend manually using Python's built-in virtual environment.
+If you prefer not to use Docker, you can run the FastAPI backend manually using Python's built-in virtual environment. **But please make sure you have python3 and pip installed in your computer locally before executing the below command.**

 ---